What is CRISPR?

 - not 100% accurate, and “off-target” edits, while rare, may have severe consequences, particularly in clinical applications.

 In addition to editing somatic cells (the cells that make up most of the body), it’s possible to edit the genomes of gametes (eggs and sperm) and early embryos, called germline editing.
 Any such edits in humans would not only affect an individual but also his or her progeny.
 They could also theoretically be used to enhance desirable traits instead of curing disease.
 Scientists have therefore called for a moratorium on human germline editing until the serious ethical and societal implications are more fully understood.
-JAX and its researchers fully support and adhere to the moratorium.
+JAX and its researchers fully support and adhere to the moratorium, and abide by our official policy on human gene editing.